discoverygarden/create-pr/README.md

 ### Inputs

 - `repo`: Repository name with owner.
-Defaults to current repository or its parent if it's a fork.
+Defaults to current.
 - `head`: Head branch to merge.
-Defaults to the current branch.
-If creating a pull request against a parent repo prefix the branch name with `${{ owner }}:`
+Deafults to current branch.
 - `base`: Base branch to merge into.
-Defaults to the default branch the of the current repos or it's parent if it is a fork.
+Defaults to the current repo's default branch.
 - `automerge`: True if the pull request should be mergd automatically, default to `true`.
 - `token`: GitHub access token.